 And the more diverse your panels, the fairer the scores will be.

-This isn’t just a more technical hiring practice, it’s also more empirical.
+This isn’t just a more ethical hiring practice, it’s also more empirical.

 Collective judgement is generally more accurate than that of an individual - a phenomenon known as ‘crowd wisdom’.

-Applied is the essential platform for debiased hiring.
-Purpose-built to make hiring empirical and ethical, our platform uses anonymised applications and skill-based assessments to find talent that would otherwise have been lost.
+Applied is the essential platform for fairer hiring.
+Purpose-built to make hiring ethical and predictive, our hiring platform uses anonymised applications and skills-based assessments to improve diversity and identify the best talent.